-The PFA has 6 main/standing committees and over 25 subcommittees for the 2018-2019 school year that work diligently to communicate, comfort, fundraise, support education and plan events to bring our community closer together.
+The PFA has 6 main/standing committees and over 20 subcommittees that work diligently to communicate, comfort, fundraise, support education and plan events to bring our community closer together.
 Please consider volunteering for one of the subcommittees below.
-Contact the PFA officers or a lead volunteer to express your interest.
+Contact the PFA officers to express your interest.
 Thanks in advance!

 Communications Standing Committee